friemen/reactnet/README.md

 [![Build Status](https://travis-ci.org/friemen/reactnet.png?branch=master)](https://travis-ci.org/friemen/reactnet)

-Obviously this will limit throughput, but has the benefit of lower probability for so-called glitches.

 The goal is a core for a reactive library that is designed to avoid inconsistencies and bouncing effects and handles infinite loops caused